Call us to schedule a time to talk with the attorneys in the office or over the phone.

 Office: 813.250.0500 Fax: 813.276.1600

-In many of these cases, what happens during the disciplinary hearing in front of the school board is just as important as what happens in juvenile court in front of the judge.
+What happens during the disciplinary hearing is just as important as what happens in juvenile court in front of the judge.
 In some cases, the results of the expulsion hearing or juvenile case can impact each other in unexpected ways.

 The goal in these cases is keeping the child in school and protecting the child's "student disciplinary history report" from having a notation that the child was suspended, expelled, or recommended for change or placement.